Jimmyu2foru18/RESTfulAPI-Explained/README.md

 - ![Setup operations simplified](./Setup%20operations%20simplified.png)
 - ![Setup operations](./Setup%20operations.png)

-These images provide a graphical representation of the setup, operations, and structure of the API, aiding in the conceptual understanding of how REST APIs function and are integrated.
+These images show representation of the setup, operations, and structure of the API, aiding in understanding of how REST APIs function and work.

 ---